 Adults ages 18+

-This study enrolls people who have been diagnosed with Tricuspid Regurgitation (TR) and have Heart Failure symptoms which are not under control despite treatment with current available therapies.
-The purpose of this study is to compare a new investigational (experimental) device plus optimal drug therapy with optimal drug therapy alone.
+This study enrolls people who have been diagnosed with Tricuspid Regurgitation (TR).
+The purpose of this study is to look at the safety and effectiveness of this new investigational device compared to the standard medical treatment.
 Read More

 Adults ages 18+